I am an information designer.

-Information design connects you to your customers like no other discipline can.
+Information design connects you to your customers.

-And prompts action.
+Information design prompts action.

 Design should help people achieve their goals: not merely embellish, prettify or distract.